Variational Inference for Deblending Crowded Starfields: Introduction

-As more powerful telescopes are developed, and their ability to detect more distant light sources improves, the density of light sources in the images they capture will only increase.
-For instance, \cite{bosch2018hyper} estimates that 58\% of light sources are blended in images captured by the Subaru Telescope’s Hyper Suprime-Cam, and that percentage is expected to increase for LSST.
-Therefore, developing a method that reliably characterizes light sources, even in cases of significant light source blending, advances any astronomical research in which conclusions about the physical universe are derived from estimated catalogs.
+As more powerful telescopes are developed, and their ability to detect more distant light sources improves, the density of the imaged light sources will increase.
+For instance, \cite{bosch2018hyper} estimates that 58\% of light sources are blended in images captured by the Subaru Telescope’s Hyper Suprime-Cam, and that percentage is expected to increase for LSST~\citep{sanchez2021effects}.
+Therefore, developing a method that reliably characterizes light sources, even in cases of significant blending, advances astronomical research that derives conclusions about the physical universe from estimated catalogs.

-We focus on cataloging applications where all light sources are well modeled as points without spatial extent.
-Point-source-only models are applicable to surveys such as DECam~\citep{Schlafly_2018_DECam}, which imaged the center of the Milky Way, and WISE~\citep{Wright_2010_WISESurvey}, whose telescope resolution did not allow for differentiation between stars and galaxies.
-In this work, we use the globular cluster M2, a region imaged by the Sloan Digital Sky Survey (SDSS) that is densely populated with stars, as a test bed for our method.
+We focus on cataloging applications in which all light sources are well modeled as points without spatial extent.
+Point-source-only models are applicable to surveys such as the Dark Energy Camera (DECam) plane survey, which imaged the center of the Milky Way \citep{Schlafly_2018_DECam}, and the Wide-field Infrared Survey Explorer, which has a telescope resolution that does not allow for differentiation between stars and galaxies \citep{Wright_2010_WISESurvey}.
+We use images from the Sloan Digital Sky Survey (SDSS) of the globular cluster M2, which is a region that is densely populated with stars, as a test bed for assessing the accuracy of our approach.
+We also demonstrate the ability of our method to scale to large, modern astronomical surveys by cataloging a subregion of the DECam survey.

 \bigbreak